NitorCreations/ha-extron/README.md

 The communication is done using Python's `asyncio` and requires no external libraries.

+## Caveats

+* SSP 200 surround sound processors seem to stop responding properly (both to commands and to physical interactions like button presses) after some time, requiring a reboot

 ## Development

 Developing the integration and testing it locally in Home Assistant are two separate tasks.